 Persea americana, Avocados, bear delicious fruits that are rich in healthy fats.
 Its Trees can grow up to 20m if they are given the right conditions.
-However, it is unlikely that they will thrive in the UK.
-Even though it is challenging to grow your won avocado tree in the UK, it is still a great house plant!
+However, it is unlikely that avocados will thrive in the UK.
+Even though it is challenging to grow your own avocado tree in the UK, it is still a great house plant!

 Can You Grow Avocado in The UK?

 Avocados require plenty of sunlight, warmth and moisture.
 They also can be attractive houseplants due to their large, glossy, and evergreen leaves.
 Growing avocado plants from supermarket-bought avocados as possible and all you have to do is place the stone in a container of moist compost, and wait for the shoots to emerge.